DevFlex-AI/Devflex-AI/README.md

 - Care
 - Iteration

-Software survives when it feels owned.
+Software survives when it feels owned

----

-## 🧩 Final Notes

-This README is long on purpose.

-It rewards attention.

-It filters readers.

-It reflects how you build.

-If someone reads this entire file, they already understand your value.

-And if they don’t — that’s fine.

-Not everything is for everyone.